Using Debian Linux Packages

 This is a very basic script.
 You'll probably want to set up some 'if' statements which test to make sure you got connected and check the success of the apt-get command.

 How can you check to see if apt-get executed successfully?
-If you're familier with DOS you know you could check the value of the ERRORLEVEL environment variable to determine the success of a command.
+DOS had an ERRORLEVEL environment variable you could check the value of to determine the success of a command.
 In Linux/UNIX it's called the "exit status" and the ? represents this environment variable.
 Entering the command:

 will display the exit status of the most recently run command.
 (Remember that you have to put the $ in front of an environment variable when referring to its value as with the echo command or the when using an 'if' statement in a shell script.)
 A zero indicates success (just remember "zero errors") and anything greater than a zero represents some kind of problem.